sad-pixel/ishan.page/content/post/2023-11-06-jq-by-example/index.md

 ---
 title: The Ultimate Interactive JQ Guide
 slug: 2023-11-06-jq-by-example
-description: Learn how to search, query, and modify JSON data with 25 interactive jq examples and explainations
+description: Learn how to search, query, and modify JSON data with 25 interactive jq examples and explanations
 tags: [jq, featured]
 date: 2023-11-06
 lastmod: 2023-11-29